S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 4. in the order class whats the difference between menuitems and alacarte?

-5. How do we make a flat file?
-Are we supposed to make one?

-6. What about page 1 point 4.l `Sale  revenue  report  will  detail  the  period,  individual  sale  items  (either  ala  carte  or  promotional items) and total revenue.` so what do we do about this?
+6. What about page 1 point 4.l `Sale  revenue  report  will  detail  the  period,  individual  sale  items  (either  ala  carte  or  promotional items) and total revenue.` so what do we do about this? editted in fixed version

-7. `A write-up on your design considerations and use of OO concepts.` How do we make the invoice look like, is it considered under design?
-Where do we add the quantity? are we meant to have a mainapp.java class?
-Do we add to class diagram. then what happens if the staff name is the same what if i have two Toms or two Marys
+7. `A write-up on your design considerations and use of OO concepts.` then what happens if the staff name is the same what if i have two Toms or two Marys account this in the code.

 8. `A detailed UML  Sequence  Diagram  showing  the  flow  of  the “Check/Remove reservation booking” function.`  who do this?